 A commercial enterprise must always record all business transactions in its accounts.
 This also includes trading in cryptocurrencies or issuing its own tokens for raising capital.
 However, these processes are often not carried out using state currency (Fiat), but "crypto-crypto", i.e. one cryptocurrency is exchanged for another.
 A Fiat currency is not used here.

 However, standard accounting programs require Fiat currency in order to be able to create a posting record.
 Thus, the accounting procedure works "Bitcoin EUR 10,000 to bank EUR 10,000".
-However, a booking process such as "Bitcoin 1 at Ethereum 20" cannot be displayed in ordinary accounting software if a Bitcoin has been exchanged for 20 ethers.
+However, a booking process such as "Bitcoin 1 to Ethereum 20" cannot be displayed in ordinary accounting software if a Bitcoin has been exchanged for 20 ethers.

 With our software CoinRacoon we solve the accounting problems of commercial crypto investors.
 The software creates semi-automated financial accounting for companies that balance crypto transactions.
 With the help of the software, complicated processes and thousands of cryptocurrency transactions can be automatically and legally transferred to financial accounting.

 The most important facts about CoinRacoon: